Third Time’s a Charm on trek try

 Crossing Little Wood River can be risky.
 We used the U.S. Geological Survey real-time gauging station (see LINKS below) 10 miles downstream to judge water depth; we crossed when station recorded 70 cubic feet per second (cfs).

-Visit statistics: 8 days, 92 miles at 2.1 mph (including 15 miles in Craters), and 350 feet per mile average elevation change.
+Visit statistics: 8 days, 92 miles at 2.1 mph (including 15-mile loop in Craters Wilderness), and 350 feet per mile average elevation change.

 Go to map below for more information on trailheads, daily routes, mileages, elevation changes, and photos.
 (Click on white box in upper right corner to expand map and show legend with NAVIGATION INSTRUCTIONS.)

-Hiking to Craters was enticing.
-We tried it from Hailey in May 2017 and September 2019, both times leaving a vehicle at the Robert Limpert Visitors Center with a permit to hike through a small gated northwest section of Craters (North End) on the northwest side of U.S. Highway 20.
+Meanwhile we were trying to forge a direct route to Craters.
+We made two attempts hiking east from our house in May 2017 and September 2019.
+Both times we left a vehicle at the Robert Limbert Visitors Center and got a Park Service permit to conclude our hike through a small gated northwest section of Craters (North End) on the northwest side of U.S. Highway 20.

 Third TimeFor the latest attempt, David spent about 50 hours planning, including study of ownership maps and Google Earth imagery.
 We also consulted with government officials and the owner of Lava Lake Land and Livestock LLC (Lava Lake), the majority landowner for our trek.